Thanksgiving Point

 Other businesses under separate management but located on Thanksgiving Point's campuses include Brick Canvas Studios, Holdman Studios and Glass Art Institute, Larry H. Miller Megaplex Theatres, and Thanksgiving Point Golf Course.

+Thanksgiving Point also serves as an extension location of Utah State University.

 History

 Thanksgiving Point was founded in 1995 by Karen Jackman Ashton and Alan C. Ashton.
-Alan Ashton co-founded the software company WordPerfect with Bruce Bastian in Provo, Utah in 1979.
+Ashton co-founded the software company WordPerfect with Bruce Bastian in Provo, Utah in 1979.
 In 1994, WordPerfect was sold to Utah-based Novell for nearly a billion dollars.
 After the sale, Alan purchased farmland in Lehi, Utah and gifted it to his wife Karen as a Valentine's Day gift on February 14, 1995.
 They planned to build a community garden and farm experience.
 The name for the project, Thanksgiving Point, was chosen to express gratitude.
 Thanksgiving Point Institute registered as a 501(c)(3) organization in 1997.

 The first venue to open to the public in 1996 was Farm Country.
 Farm Country's exhibits demonstrate the origins of the food supply in a working farm environment.

 In 1997, Thanksgiving Gardens (renamed Ashton Gardens in 2016) partially opened to the public for its first season.
 In 2000, the gardens fully opened as a flagship 55-acre experience dedicated to offering the community a reflective and peaceful place.